What is FODZYME® and how does it work?Updated 2 days ago

 If you've never followed a low-FODMAP diet, you can still try FODZYME®.

-A common approach is the quick start protocol, which involves using FODZYME® with all meals for 5–7 days.
+Use our Quick Start Protocol: apply FODZYME® to all meals for 5 days.
 This temporarily lowers your overall FODMAP load and helps you see whether FODMAPs may be contributing to your symptoms.